OVERVIEW

 Opened in 1877 on the same spot where the current Science Hall now stands, the Old Science Hall included laboratories, lecture halls, department offices, and museum space.
 The building caught fire in 1884 and was completely gutted.

 A combination of spirit and social dynamics has given the state of Wisconsin and the University their distinctive identity and character.
 Some of this is readily traceable to life on the frontier during the state’s formative years.
 Life was arduous and understandably simple.
 The circumstances did not encourage any immediate flowering of the visual arts.
 The early settlers regarded art as education—art as something to learn how to do or as a desirable enterprise for improving self-expression and evidencing qualities of gentility, especially among women.
 In spite of the more pragmatic concerns of frontier life, the University showed a comparatively early interest in fine art.
-When Science Hall, the university’s first major building constructed since the Civil War, opened in 1877, it contained an art museum.
-Unfortunately, the gallery and the collection were lost when the building caught fire and its contents were destroyed in 1884.
+When the Science Hall, the university’s first major building constructed since the Civil War, opened in 1877, it contained an art museum.
+Unfortunately, in 1884 the gallery and the collection were lost when the building caught fire and its contents were destroyed.

 Portrait of William Varnum, Professor of Art from 1912 to 1946.